nathangeffen/cagl/docs/userguide.md

 ## Portability

-CAGL is compatible with ANSI C 1989 compliant compilers, as well as subsequent standardised versions of C.
+CAGL is compatible with ANSI C 1989 compliant compilers, as well as subsequent standard versions of C. The 1989 C definition specifies an archaic limitation that external variable names that share the first six characters do not have to be treated as unique.
+This is not a limitation for any modern C compiler and since adhering to it would have rendered CAGL impractical, it is ignored, as it is by most useful C libraries.

 The test suite currently compiles without warnings and executes 100% successfully using GNU C and Clang with these options: